 Isolate dependencies for each project by creating a new virtual environment.
-If you use Anaconda, open the Windows command prompt (or the Anaconda prompt if you chose not to add conda to your PATH) and type:
+If you use Anaconda or Miniconda, creating a virtual environment is easy.

 conda create --name rhinoremote python=2.7 numpy scipy

-This will set you up with a new virtual environment named rhinoremote, and install numpy and scipy in it.
+This will create a new virtual environment named rhinoremote, and install numpy and scipy in it.

-On Rhino 6, it is already installed.
+On Rhino 6 and 7, it is already installed.
 On Rhino 5, install version 0.9.0076.
 Open it at least once before continuing.

-On Rhino 6, it is already installed.
+On Rhino 6 and 7, it is already installed.
 On Rhino 5, install version 0.6.0.3.
 On Rhino 5, drop it on the Grasshopper canvas at least once before continuing.

 2. Install gh-python-remote:

-From the Windows command prompt (or the special Anaconda or Python prompt if pip is not in your path by default), run:
+From the Windows command prompt, or Mac terminal (or the special Anaconda, or Python prompt if pip is not in your path by default), run:

 (If you are using a virtual environment, remember to activate it first.
-With the conda virtual environment from above, you would need to run conda activate rhinoremote in the Windows or Anaconda prompt)
+With the conda virtual environment from above, you would need to run conda activate rhinoremote in the command prompt.)